-For patients in a stable condition, who are able to travel sitting upright and who only need the reassurance of being accompanied by a medic, we offer a medical escort service.
+For patients in a stable condition, who can travel sitting upright and who only need the reassurance of being accompanied by a medic, we offer a medical escort service.

-Medical repatriation flights are usually carried out in business class, but are also possible in economy.
-Travelling accompanied by medical staff is particularly appropriate for weak, but mobile, patients who are travelling alone.
+Commercial airline repatriation typically happens in business class but is also possible in economy class.
+Traveling accompanied by medical staff is particularly appropriate for weak, but mobile, patients who are traveling alone.

-When choosing a medic to accompany a patient, we consider the medic’s professional qualifications and ensure that the patient and medic are suited; after all, they will be spending some time together, and the patient’s psychological well-being is an essential component of successful medical repatriation – especially on long-distance flights.
+When choosing a medic to accompany a patient, we consider the medic's professional qualifications and ensure that the patient and doctor suit each other; after all, they will be spending time together.
+The patient's psychological well-being is an essential component of successful medical repatriation – especially on long-distance flights.

 The patient travels on a stretcher installed in the passenger cabin, separated from other passengers by a screen to ensure privacy.
 Next of kin, as well as medical staff, can travel with the patient.

-The patient will be transferred to and from the aeroplane by ambulance, and will board and disembark the plane on a stretcher.
+The patient is transferred to the airplane by ambulance and will board and disembark the plane on a stretcher.

 - Bucket-type support with vacuum mattress and patient heating system

-- Emergency backpack with specialised equipment for baby and child care
+- Emergency backpack with specialized equipment for baby and child care

 - Portable respirator